Kerbaya/ieee754lib/README.md

 # ieee754lib
 Java library for encoding/decoding floating point numbers to/from IEEE 754 bit strings

-Encoding and decoding of all basic interchange formats is supported:
+Encoding, decoding, and conversion of all basic interchange formats is supported:

 | Name        | Common name | Exponent bits | Significand bits | Exponent bias |
 |:----------- |:----------- | -------------:| ----------------:| -------------:|